from £150 /night help Price for guests, Nights approx:

 - Double sofa bed, proper sprung mattress

 - Small sofa

-Sea-facing area with sofabed can be curtained off for privacy.
+Sea-facing area with dark blue sofa bed can be curtained off for privacy.

-West-facing rear window overlooks a small patio, a very quiet road and other fisherman's cottages.
+West-facing rear window overlooks a small patio, a quiet lane and other cottages.

 - Shaver sockets